prograhammer/vue-library-template/README.md

 If port 8080 is already in use on your machine you must change the port number in `/config/index.js`.
 Otherwise `npm run dev` will fail.

-#### Export Your Library
+#### Update Library Entry

 Let's suppose you created a component called **Hello** that you want other folks to use in their projects.
-The library entry file would look like:
+Export your library using the entry point like this:

 **/src/lib.js**
 ```javascript